meganlsmith/delimitR/fullmanual_v2.md

     observedtree <- '((0,1),2);'

 Remember, when specifying guide trees, populations must be named integers from 0 to n-1.
+You can also supply delimitR with a list of guide trees.

 Migration
 ---------